tweag/nickel/doc/manual/syntax.md

 for a detailed account of this design.

-The documentation still makes a distinction between *types* and other expressions, the former being constructs which are handled specifically by the typechecker and are listed below.
-However, any expression can be considered a type (in the generic case, it's considered as an opaque type), and types constructors can also appear inside an expression (where they are understood as their associated contract, which is indeed an expression, most often a function).
+The documentation still makes a distinction between *types* and other expressions, the former being constructs which are handled specially by the typechecker and are listed below.
+However, any expression can be considered a type (in the generic case, it's considered as an opaque type), and type constructors can also appear inside an expression (where they are understood as their associated contract, which is indeed an expression, most often a function).